 Tom Corts was a mentor.
 He gave me and so many other people the opportunity to get a start.
 And then after we got started and were on our way, he continued to guide us with care without trying to dictate which way we should go.
 He loved education, he loved the search for truth, and he loved nurturing people along the way.
 His way was to encourage and hope, and in his nature Tom Corts was a mentor.

 Since hearing the news of Dr. Corts’ passing on Wednesday, I have tried hard to console myself with religious platitudes and reassurances of the faith.
 But what I keep hearing is Willie Nelson singing Bob Dylan’s lyrics: Every time I think of him, I just can’t keep from cryin’, ˜Cause he was a friend of mine.

 Tom Corts was a believer.
 He was a healer, a servant and a mentor.
 And God how the world needs more like him.
 Lord, help me honor the memory of Dr. Thomas E. Corts by trying to be the kind of man I wish I were.

 Todd Heifner provides development services for religious non-profit organizations.

-Todd Heifner is founding Co-Director of Hope Manifest, Inc.—a consulting firm advising both religious and secular non-profit organizations.
-He holds an M.B.A. from Samford, and a Masters in Institutional Advancement from Vanderbilt.
-Todd is married to Amanda Hiley and together they have five sons, Graham and Deason Heifner, Jess, Andy and Nathan Vaughan and a grandson, Julian.
+Founding Co-Director of Hope Manifest, Inc. — a consulting firm advising both religious and secular non-profit organizations, Heifner holds an M.B.A. from Samford, and a Masters in Institutional Advancement from Vanderbilt.
+He is married to Amanda Hiley and together they have five sons, Graham and Deason Heifner, Jess, Andy and Nathan Vaughan and a grandson, Julian.